 Mesothelioma Cytology and Pathology

-Cytopathology reports are useful in helping diagnose mesothelioma.
+Cytopathology reports can be used to help diagnose mesothelioma.
 By looking at fluid samples under a microscope, doctors can find clues leading to a diagnosis.

 Detecting Mesothelioma in Fluid Samples